sitevision/sitevision-scripts/README.md

-# Sitevision scripts
+# Sitevision scripts (archived)

-Provides scripts and templates used by [Create Sitevision App](https://github.com/sitevision/create-sitevision-app)
+This project has moved to (Sitevision apps)[https://github.com/sitevision/sitevision-apps]